willibrandon/AccessibleColors/README.md

 - **O(1) Performance (Single Contrast Calculation)**: Uses a precomputed lookup table (LUT) for sRGB-to-linear conversions, allowing instant single-color calculations.
 - **Dynamic Accessible Ramps**: Generate a sequence of WCAG-compliant colors from a single base color.
 The algorithm uses minimal searching and a few small adjustments to ensure compliance for every color in the ramp.
 - **No External Dependencies**: Relies only on `System.Drawing` types for colors, making integration straightforward.
 - **Simple API**:
-  - A single `GetContrastColor` extension method on `Color` and an `IsCompliant` method let you easily ensure accessibility for individual colors.
+  - `GetContrastColor`: Instantly find a compliant foreground color for a given background.
+  - `IsCompliant`: Verify if a given foreground/background pair meets a required ratio.
+  - `GetContrastColorForText`: Consider text size and boldness to automatically choose a foreground color that meets large text or normal text WCAG rules.
+  - `IsTextCompliant`: Check if a given pair is compliant under WCAG rules for both normal and large/bold text conditions.
-  - A `GenerateAccessibleRamp` method to produce an entire ramp of related colors that remain accessible.
+  - `GenerateAccessibleRamp`: Produce an entire ramp of related colors that remain accessible.

 ## Getting Started